TranThanhTuan2509/football-player-detection/README.md

 # Validation
-- Same idea with training processing i extracted each frame from validation video but the difference is video quantity.
-In validation i used only 1 video
+- Same idea with training processing i extracted each frame from the validation video but the difference is video quantity.
+In validation, i used only 1 video

 # Inference
-- I found random video on google to testing my model accuracy
+- I found a random video on google to test my model accuracy
-- The weakness of yolo models is still the difficulty of identifying small objects, Although yolo models are very fast in detecting
+- The weakness of Yolo models is still the difficulty of identifying small objects, Although yolo models are very fast in detecting

 # Experiments
-- These tensorboard results below represented for my first 2 epochs with yolov5n model
+- These tensorboard results below represented my first 2 epochs with yolov5n model
 - The training/test loss curves for each experiment are shown below:
 ![Screenshot from 2024-02-19 23-01-26](https://github.com/TranThanhTuan2509/football-player-detection/assets/119112296/948cd162-d07c-4f2d-8b5a-c864a7bf5542)